contract-testing-framework/broker_cli/README.md

 -n --name           the name of the provider service

--v --version        the version of the provider service (required, passing --version without a value will default to git SHA of HEAD)
+-v --version        the version of the provider service (defaults to git SHA of HEAD)

--b --branch         version control branch (passing --branch without a value will default to git branch of HEAD)
+-b --branch         version control branch (passing --branch without a value will default to git branch of HEAD, also defaults if --version)

 -s --provider-url   the URL where the provider service is running